Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Written by: Nicole Cosgrove

 Golden Retrievers have iconic, beautiful coats that are luscious and soft to the touch.
-This breed has two layers of coats—one water-repellent outer coat and a thick undercoat.
-They shed throughout the year with heavy shedding in the spring and fall.
-Because of their coat type, it’s important to maintain a consistent grooming schedule by brushing them at least 3-5 times a week among other things..
+They have two layers of fur—one water-repellent outer coat and a thick undercoat.
+They shed throughout the year, with heavy shedding occurring in the spring and fall.
+So, how often do Golden Retrievers need to be groomed?
+Because of their coat type, it’s important to maintain a consistent grooming schedule by brushing them at least 3-5 times a week.

-Owners should stay on top of grooming to prevent tangles and mats from becoming serious skin and coat conditions for their Golden Retriever.
-These dogs have specific grooming needs, so keep reading this guide for answers to many Golden Retriever owners’ grooming questions.
+Owners should stay on top of their Golden Retriever’s grooming needs to prevent tangles and mats from becoming serious skin and coat conditions.
+So keep reading this guide to ensure you have a happy and well-groomed Golden Retriever.

 Grooming a Golden Retriever is a straightforward process.
-If you stay consistent with grooming habits, you shouldn’t have to worry about doing any extensive work with your Golden Retriever’s coat.
+If you stay consistent with grooming, you won’t need to worry about tangling or mats.

 • Nail trimming every 2-3 weeks